Exploring Phonetic Context-Aware Lip-Sync For Talking Face Generation: Method

-In order to predict the lip motion of the masked timestep of the audio, the Audio-to-Lip module has to first consider relations between the phones to predict the masked phones, and then map the phones to the synchronized visual lip features.
+As our objective is producing synchronized lip motion from input audio by fully utilizing the phonetic context, the prediction target for our masked prediction should be carefully addressed.
+To handle this, we leverage a large-scale pre-trained visual encoder \cite{nagrani2020disentangled,chung2016out, Chung18b}, whose feature is set to our target for the masked prediction.
+The visual encoder is pre-trained using contrastive objectives between video frames and the corresponding audio frames.
+Thus, by predicting its visual features, the Audio-to-Lip module can focus on modeling synchronized lip movements from the input audio while minimizing the influence of speaker characteristics in the speech.
+The visual encoder extracts lip motion units from lip frames $\mathbf V_{T}=\{v_{t}\}_{t=0}^{T}$ in a sliding window of 5 frames, where the timestep $t$ is positioned at the center of the window.
+Hence, the lip motion units are discretized to exactly match the audio units.
+In order to predict the lip motion from the masked audio inputs, the Audio-to-Lip module has to first consider relations between the phones to predict the masked phones, and then map the phones to the synchronized visual lip features.
 As a result, the Audio-to-Lip module translates audio to visual lip intermediate representations, and associates phonetic context while establishing the audio-lip correlation.